sahasagnik022-cmyk/ALU-Verification/README.md

-# Parameterized 8-Bit Pipelined ALU with Golden Model Verification
+# Parameterized 8-Bit Pipelined ALU with Reference Model Verification

 A robust, synthesizable, and fully parameterized Arithmetic Logic Unit (ALU) designed in Verilog.
 This project features a dual-mode datapath (Arithmetic and Logical), a multi-cycle execution pipeline, and a highly rigorous verification environment utilizing a Golden Reference Model that achieved **>96% Statement and Branch Coverage**.